 This exhibition was curated by Laura Haapio-Kirk and Jennifer Cearns, with support from the Royal Anthropological Institute of Great Britain and Ireland, where they are Leach/RAI Fellows in Public Anthropology.
 The entries to the exhibition were also judged by Dr Benjamin Dix, Founding Director of PositiveNegatives, who produce comics, animations, and podcasts about social and humanitarian issues.

-A selection from this exhibition will be shown at the Open Eye Gallery in Liverpool between 12th – 30th November, and at Bloc Projects in Sheffield between 8th – 12th December as part of Being Human – the UK’s national festival of the humanities.
+A selection from this exhibition was shown at the Open Eye Gallery in Liverpool in November 2020 as part of Being Human – the UK’s national festival of the humanities.
+The exhibition will also be shown at Bloc Projects in Sheffield in the summer of 2021.

 For further information email email@example.com.